Weever1337/mixin-visualizer/README.md

 1. Install the plugin from the...
 Oh no, it's not published yet =(
 2. Open a project with Mixin usage.
 3. Open a class that is a Mixin target.
-4. Click the "Mixin Preview" button in the toolbar or use the shorcut `ALT-SHIFT-RIGHT` to open the Mixin Visualizer tab.
+4. Click the "Mixin Preview" button in the toolbar or use the shortcut `ALT-SHIFT-RIGHT` to open the Mixin Visualizer tab.
 5. Explore the transformed class in the new tab, using the Diff View to see changes.

 ---